What do we do?

 Genevieve is a stage director working in both theatre and opera.
 She founded Into Opera in 2017 and is the Artistic Director of the charity.
 As a freelance director and assistant director she has worked in Europe, London’s West End and regionally across the UK.
 Her 2015 production of Don Giovanni created for Hampstead Garden Opera was nominated for Best Opera Production at the Off West End Awards.
 Previous engagements include working for companies including Opera North, Opera de Oviedo, Grange Park Opera, Theatre Royal Bath, Opera Holland Park, Iford Arts, the Watermill Theatre, Warwick Arts Centre and PW Productions.
 Genevieve directed the World Premiere of Patrick Hawes' children's opera A King's Ransom for Into Opera in 2018 and is working as the co-librettist and director for new opera, Gobbolino the Witch's Cat which will premiere in 2020.
 She is currently programming future seasons for the Norfolk Into Opera Festival which launches in August 2019.
 Genevieve will be directing the The Elixir of Love for the festival's inaugural season.

-Fran Ludden, Peter Marsh, Genevieve Raghu, Nicholas Simpson and David Walker
+James Brindle, Fran Ludden, Peter Marsh, Nicholas Simpson, David Walker and David Waugh

 We are so grateful for the tremendous interest and support we have received so far.